ashansh/Space-X-SSR-Web-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+## Description

+The app is built using Space-X public api and is Server Side Rendered using Angular Universal.
+Please find the Lighthouse report attached.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.